Karate Classes In Biggin Hill

 Wanting a karate coach or karate classes in Biggin Hill ?

 Karate may perhaps be defined as a weapon-less technique of self defence.
 It involves dynamic offensive and defensive procedures applying every part of the body to their highest possible advantage.
 It is an empty handed martial art which has been intended to defend against armed opponents.

 Why It is great To Practice Karate

-Offering Karate classes in Biggin Hill designed for people from all areas of life both men and women.
-We offer lessons for people from beginner level all the way through to seasoned Karate enthusiasts.
-Our Karate pupils can be female or male, young or old, we will help people from all avenues of life, irrespective of their sex or age group.
+Providing Karate classes in Biggin Hill made for individuals from all areas of life both female and male.
+We offer lessons for people from beginner level right through to seasoned Karate enthusiasts.
+Our Karate pupils can be female or male, old or young, we will help individuals from all avenues of life, regardless of their sex or age.

 Karate practice (Biggin Hill ) – Our Karate Classes in Biggin Hill

 Karate practice is usually divided into three main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)